DundeeRJam/Resources/Scratch/SIMPLE_ELECTRONICS/BUTTON_CONTROL/Button_Control.md

 # User Interaction
 ## Introduction
-Within this worksheet we are going to control the red, yellow or the green LEDs depending on the choice that the user makes.
+Within this worksheet we are going to control the red, yellow or the green LEDs depending on the choice that the user makes and will only work when the button is pressed.

 ## Equipment Required
 To complete this worksheet you will require: